Grand Duchess Xenia Alexandrovna of Russia: Family relations

 Xenia had a close relationship with her brother Nicholas II and his wife before they married.
 When Nicholas and Alexandra moved into the Alexander Palace after their own marriage, Xenia and Alexander (known in the family as "Sandro") spent the evenings together in the new billiard room.
 A source of gradual resentment grew between Xenia and Alexandra due to the fact that Xenia had given birth to six healthy sons, whilst Alexandra had four daughters and her only son, Alexei Nikolaevich, was diagnosed with haemophilia.
 The robust health of Xenia's sons was a constant source of antagonism in the mind of Alexandra.
 It was only in 1912 that Xenia learnt from her sister Olga that Alix had admitted that Alexei had haemophilia.

 The birth of Alexei led to Alexandra obtaining total control over her husband; Trying to find a cure for her son's illness, Alexandra fell under the influence of Rasputin.
 Like all her family, Xenia was highly skeptical of Rasputin.
 Family relations were strained.
 Xenia did remain close to her brother, who often visited when he was in the Crimea, walking with her nieces, Olga and Tatiana; her sister-in-law visited rarely.

 Apart from Nicholas, Xenia was devoted to her other two brothers, Grand Duke George Alexandrovich of Russia and Grand Duke Michael Alexandrovich.
-In 1899, George died from tuberculosis and his death, although expected, was traumatic.
-Grand Duke Michael married without the permission of the Tsar, Natasha Sergeyevna Wulfert.
+In 1899, George died in a motorcycle accident, which was traumatic for her.
+Grand Duke Michael married Natalia Sergeyevna Wulfert without the permission of the Tsar.
 The couple were exiled as punishment.
 Xenia was willing to overlook this, as her own marital problems had made her more understanding.
 She received both Michael and Natalia in 1913 in Cannes in France.
 Xenia tried to talk to her brother Nicholas about Michael and was told that he could return to Russia at any time, but that Natalia could not.
 Xenia helped to restore relations between Michael and their mother, the Dowager Empress.

 Archives

-Xenia Alexandrovna's personal papers (including family correspondence, diaries and photographs) are preserved in the "Grand Duchess Ksenii͡a Aleksandrovna Papers" collection in the Hoover Institution Archives (Stanford, California, USA).
-Of particular interest in this collection is Xenia Alexandrovna's correspondence with her brother, Emperor Nicholas II of Russia, and her mother Empress Marie Feodorovna.
-In addition, Xenia Alexandrovna's correspondence with the Romanian diplomat George I. Duca between 1950 and 1960 is preserved in the "George I. Duca Papers" collection in the Hoover Institution Archives (Stanford, California, USA).
-Xenia Alexandrovna's correspondence with her cousin, Princess Tatiana Constantinovna, between 1927 and 1939 is preserved in the "Romanov Family Papers" collection in the Hoover Institution Archives (Stanford, California, USA).
+Xenia Alexandrovna's personal papers (including family correspondence, diaries and photographs) are preserved in the "Grand Duchess Ksenii͡a Aleksandrovna Papers" collection in the Hoover Institution Library & Archives (Stanford, California, USA).
+Of particular interest in this collection is Xenia Alexandrovna's correspondence with her brother, Emperor Nicholas II of Russia, and her mother Empress Maria Feodorovna.
+In addition, Xenia Alexandrovna's correspondence with the Romanian diplomat George I. Duca between 1950 and 1960 is preserved in the "George I. Duca Papers" collection in the Hoover Institution Library & Archives (Stanford, California, USA).
+Xenia Alexandrovna's correspondence with her cousin, Princess Tatiana Constantinovna, between 1927 and 1939 is preserved in the "Romanov Family Papers" collection in the Hoover Institution Library & Archives (Stanford, California, USA).

 Xenia Alexandrovna and her staff kept illustrated, hand-written records of her jewellery and objets d'art which survived into her exile.